-🛇 Parental Resilience and

-Knowledge of Parenting and Child Development can reduce parents' risks of reacting to challenging behaviors in ways that cause harm.
+- 🛇 Parental Resilience and - Knowledge of Parenting and Child Development can reduce parents' risks of reacting to challenging behaviors in ways that cause harm.
 Parents who can recognize their own emotions and reactions are better able to manage their responses in constructive and supportive way and build a set of discipline strategies that show respect for their child while also addressing challenging behaviors and situations.

-A series of Family Pages on Nurturing Guidance and Discipline have been created to support your conversations with families while you are visiting and to become a resource parents can refer to between visits.
+A series of Family Pages on Nurturing Guidance have been created to support your conversations with families while you are visiting and to become a resource parents can refer to between visits.
 These include:

+- Focus on You: Looking Back and Moving Ahead with Your Child

 - Nurturing Guidance from a Child's Point of View

 - Crying

-- Temper Tantrums, Hitting, Grabbing and Biting: Toddlers and Twos
+- Temper Tantrums, Hitting, Grabbing, and Biting: Toddlers and Twos

 - Testing Limits: Toddlers and Twos

 - Sharing

 - First Friendships

 - Screen Time

-- Partners in Teaching Cooperation

-- Focus on You: Looking Back and Moving Ahead with Your Child

-- Practical Applications for Families: Figuring It Out Together